7424243/recipenest-api/README.md

 # RecipeNest API!

-This RESTful API was originally built for the [RecipeNest](https://github.com/7424243/recipenest-client) app.
+This API was originally built for the [RecipeNest](https://github.com/7424243/recipenest-client) app.

 ## Documentation